Clinical handover

 When critical clinical information emerges or there is a risk to patient care, timely communication of this information to the appropriate person(s) is essential to ensuring patient safety and delivery of the right care.
-Failure in handover is a major source in preventable patient harm.
+Failure in handover is a major source of preventable patient harm.
 Clinical handover is an international concern and Australia, the United Kingdom and other countries have developed risk reduction recommendations.

 It is important to define and agree on the minimum information content for clinical handovers relevant to a service or discipline.
 It may be helpful to consider what clinical and non-clinical information is time critical or significant to patient care, such as: